December 19, 1776

 August 2, 1776

-Georgia joined The United States on August 2, 1776, the same day that Button Gwinnett, Lyman Hall, and George Walton signed the Declaration of Independence in Philadelphia.
-The declaration was approved on July 4, but signed by only one man that day, John Hancock.
-Fifty other delegates to the 2nd Continental Congress signed on August […]
+On August 2, 1776, Georgia joined the United States.
+Button Gwinnett, Lyman Hall, and George Walton signed the Declaration of Independence in Philadelphia that day.
+Approved on July 4, the declaration was signed by only one man that day, John Hancock.
+Fifty other delegates to the 2nd Continental Congress signed on August 2.
+Later that […]

 August 10, 1774